GunnerLab/mcce4_tutorial/docs/tests/index.md

 - Determine **which protonation microstates dominate under physiological conditions**
 - Explore **electrostatic coupling and pH/redox sensitivity** in biomolecular systems

-The best way to build confidence in addressing these tasks is to run a set of **well-defined test cases**.
+The best way to build confidence in addressing these tasks is to run a set of **well-defined excercises**.

-The tests in this section are designed to help you understand MCCE’s behavior on controlled systems, gain intuition for interpreting its output and verify that your installation is working properly.
+The excercises in this section are designed to help you understand MCCE’s behavior on controlled systems, gain intuition for interpreting its output and verify that your installation is working properly.

-Each of these tests is an excercise designed to be **self-contained and reproducible**.
+Each of these excercises designed to be **self-contained and reproducible**.

 ---

 ## Organization

-Each excercise consists of a test case highlighting a specific physical, chemical, or numerical aspect of the MCCE workflow as a standalone page and includes:
+Each excercise highlists highlighting a specific physical, chemical, or numerical aspect of the MCCE workflow as a standalone page and includes:

 - A clear **physical or biochemical motivation**
 - Input structure details (PDB source, modifications, waters)